Top Articles

 Nambour drummer Bailey Walker, from Dellacoma, Sailing In Space, The Justus Trio and Banned From The Club, says festivals are too reliant on early ticket sales.

-“I think this is just the latest example of the vicious cycle between punters who can’t afford the commitment months in advance and event organisers who can’t afford to run the event if people don’t buy tickets earlier than two days beforehand.
+“I think this is just the latest example of the vicious cycle between punters who can’t afford the commitment months in advance and event organisers who can’t afford to run the event if people don’t buy tickets earlier than two days beforehand,” Bailey says.

 “Who know how we break this loop.”

-Local artist Karlou says she is “deeply saddened” that Groovin won’t be back this year.
+Local artist Karlou says she is “deeply saddened” about the festival’s cancellation.

-“It is such a wonderful platform for local artists to play on a big stage among their idols.
+“It is such a wonderful platform for local artists to play on a big stage among their idols,” she says.

 “I was blessed to have that opportunity, and I’m really devastated that other local artists won’t be able to have that same opportunity this year!”

-International acts GZA from Wu-Tang, Spice Girls’ Melanie C (AKA Sporty Spice), and The Kooks, were also scheduled.
+International acts GZA from Wu-Tang, Spice Girls’ Melanie C (AKA Sporty Spice), and The Kooks, are also on the cancelled bill.

 Organisers announced the news on social media today: